Inal Ardzinba: Career

-In 2016, he played a prominent role in the Surkov leaks.

-Ardzinba pleads for the BRICS to play a leading role in world politics, after Russia was expelled from the Group of Eight.
+In 2016, Ardzinba played a prominent role in the Surkov leaks.
+He advocates for the BRICS to play a leading role in international politics after Russia was expelled from the Group of Eight.

+Abkhazia

 In January 2020, Ardzinba founded the Future of Abkhazia party.
-Until then he was considered to be close to the party Amtsakhara.
+Until then, he was considered to be close to the party Amtsakhara.
 Shortly thereafter, Ardzinba supported then-opposition candidate Aslan Bzhania in the 2020 Abkhazian presidential election.

-In 2021, president Bzhania appointed Ardzinba to be the foreign minister of Abkhazia.
+In 2021, President Aslan Bzhania appointed Ardzinba to be the foreign minister of Abkhazia.
 His appointment was a surprise for many experts on the region.
-He is the youngest man to ever hold the office.
-After he was elected, he said that the deepening of cooperation with Russia is a priority for Abkhazia’s foreign policy.
+He is the youngest person to ever hold the office.
+After he was appointed, Ardzinba stated that the deepening of cooperation with Russia was a priority for Abkhazia’s foreign policy.

-In January 2022, Ardzinba stopped the EU's and UNDP's confidence-building COBERM program in Abkhazia.

-In July 2022, Ardzinba proposed to move the Geneva International Discussions "to another more neutral city" like Minsk or Istanbul.
+In January 2022, Ardzinba halted the EU's and UNDP's confidence-building COBERM program in Abkhazia.
+In July 2022, he proposed moving the Geneva International Discussions "to another more neutral city" like Minsk or Istanbul.

+Involvement in Ukraine

+As an official of the Presidential Administration of Russia, Ardzinba dealt with issues of interaction with Ukraine and the self-proclaimed Donetsk People's Republic and Luhansk People's Republic.

+In May 2015, the Security Service of Ukraine submitted to the Prosecutor General's Office materials on Ardzinba's involvement in terrorist activities on the territory of Ukraine.
+In November, the Prosecutor's Office of the Odesa region began an investigation in absentia against Ardzinba in connection with an attempt to change the state borders of Ukraine.

+In November 2015, Ukraine put Ardzinba on the international wanted list for violating the country's constitutional order.
+This information was confirmed by the Deputy Prosecutor General of Ukraine David Sakvarelidze.
+In December 2015, he was accused by the Ukrainian authorities of trying to destabilize the situation in Bessarabia in southern Ukraine.